nnj24xbfp8-wq/family-chuckeesley-site/src/content/artifacts/eesley-family-group-portrait-late-1940s.md

 **Four Eesley siblings of Will's generation are in this photograph:** [Will](/family/wilbur-eesley/) himself, **[Don](/family/don-eesley/)**, **[Mary (Bean)](/family/mary-eesley-bean/)**, and **[Helen (Burnes)](/family/helen-burnes/)**.
 With both their parents — Charles Leonard and Lily Dale — in the same frame, plus the in-laws and Stella, the photograph is a substantial gathering of the wartime-and-postwar Eesley household.

-The "corner figure" the family label originally read as Chuck's mother **[Terrie Lee Wildermuth](/family/terrie-lee-eesley/)** has been retracted by Chuck after a closer look at the print.

-## Two corrections to the family label
+## Stella's route to Bexley

-The label that came with the print is the family's accumulated memory of this group, mostly accurate but with two known drifts that the structured record corrects:
+The family label reads *"Stella was from the Philippines"* &mdash; in fact the **Philippines was a waypoint, not her origin.** Her route went **Hawaii &rarr; Philippines &rarr; Ohio**, and the middle leg is the part the family memory preserves but the structured record cannot yet explain.

+What is documented:

-1. **The label reads "Stella was from the Philippines"; the structured record places her birth in Hawaii.** Stella Elaine Sunn was born **October 5, 1925, in Honolulu, Oahu, Territory of Hawaii** (FamilySearch L614-Z2P, seven supporting sources).
-Her parents Koon Hung Sunn and Mabel Lee Sunn were both Hawaii-born Chinese-Americans, and in 1940 the family was recorded in Representative District 5, Oahu.
-The "Philippines" line in the family label is most likely a generational misremembering of "the Pacific" or "Asian-American girl during the war"; it predates the FamilySearch work that documented her actual provenance.
+- **Stella Elaine Sunn was born October 5, 1925, in Honolulu, Oahu, Territory of Hawaii** (FamilySearch L614-Z2P, seven supporting sources).
+Her parents Koon Hung Sunn and Mabel Lee Sunn were both Hawaii-born Chinese-Americans.

-2. **The corner figure is not Terrie.** Chuck himself wrote the original label note ("I think that's my mom hiding in the corner") and has since looked at the print again and retracted that identification.
-The figure remains unidentified.
+- In **1940** the Sunns were recorded in Representative District 5, Oahu (her mother Mabel returned to Honolulu that same year aboard the SS *Monterey*, Hawaii passenger lists).
+- By **1942 or 1943** Stella was in Bexley, Ohio, in [Charles Leonard Eesley](/family/charles-leonard-eesley/)'s household &mdash; the wartime shelter [Aunt Jeanne described](/family/charles-leonard-eesley/) in 2019, framed in family memory as Charles Leonard refusing to let a young Chinese-American on the West Coast end up in an internment camp.

+What is not yet documented &mdash; **how Stella reached the Philippines from Hawaii in the first place,** and what brought her from there to Ohio.
+The boat from Manila is the family-memory trace of the second leg, recoverable in principle from wartime civilian passenger manifests.
+The first leg &mdash; the Hawaii-to-Philippines move &mdash; is the open question.
+Stella was seventeen or eighteen when she arrived in Bexley.

+[Roberta Burnes](/family/roberta-burnes/)'s collection of [Charles Leonard's 1940s letters](/family/roberta-burnes/) is the single most consequential undeciphered source on this question; the handwriting has not yet been worked through.

-That Stella and Ted are in it — by the late 1940s or '60s, with their own household and lives — is the proof that the wartime shelter Aunt Jeanne described had become permanent kinship.
+That Stella and Ted are in this 1948–1949 frame &mdash; by then with their own household and lives, the wartime shelter having become permanent kinship &mdash; is the same record viewed from five or six years downstream.